junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 "What the hell?" he thinks out loud.
 The first robbery probably isn't always very successful even for western gangsters, is it?

 "Well, Hell sends regards."
-Elkins's steps are right in front of the table.
+Elkins' steps are right in front of the table.
 Dean risks a glimpse, catching the sight of black eyes.

 "Demon!"
 He warns Sam, at the same time of ducking into a gap between the stools, exactly when the desk he was hiding behind gets shot a gun hole around the place where his heart would have been.